 Maestro’s signature is qualified by a 6 KHz peak, a region commonly associated with a reference-tuning.
 But there’s a crucial difference with monitors like the Samba or Dream: Unique Melody tuned the Maestro for timbre, by tweaking the right balance in its tone.
 The key lies in strongly attenuating the lower treble following the 6 KHz peak, and completing it with a well-dosed boost in its mid-bass.
 But the sense of balance is not only present in its tone, but its presentation; although Maestro’s vocals aren’t overly dense or powerful, they have great size, and excellent balance throughout the vocal range.
 In addition, instruments are full-bodied and clear, and Maestro presents them with authority.
 The beauty not only lies in the accuracy of their tone, but their presence on the stage.

-But at this point, a balanced signature won’t be enough to get you here.
+But at this point in the shootout, a balanced signature won’t be enough to get you here.
 The Maestro presents its music in a grand stage.
-Its stage is wide and deep in even dimensions, creating a superb three-dimensional image.
-And it’s a rather clean stage as well.
-As a result, there’s an abundance of air between the instruments, and this isn’t a stage likely to tend towards congestion.
+A stage wide and deep in even dimensions, recreating a superb three-dimensional image.
+And a rather clean stage as well.
+As a result, there’s an abundance of air between the instruments, resulting in a musical presentation unlikely to tend towards congestion.
 In addition, its layering is very good, and its imaging precise.
 As a result, the structure of the stage is organised, with every instrument finding its place.
 So even though its resolution and transparency are only average, it’s a fairly detailed presentation, resulting from its near-perfect separation.
 The image as a whole is clear, and well-defined.